jdee/ios-knob-control/README.md

 ================

 This is a generic, reusable knob control you can insert into any application.
-You provide any square image for the knob.
+You may provide custom knob images or use the default images, which may be customized using the tintColor and titles properties.
 The control animates rotation of the image in response to one of several configurable gestures from the user.
 The knob has a number of configurable modes: